jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

        [ -2.05131433e-04]])]
 ```

-When we build our model, we try out a polynomial model with order of 9.
-Even after a long training, the model still makes very poor prediction.
-We decide to start with a model with order of 3 and increase it gradually: another example to demonstrate why we should start with simple model first.
-At 7, we find the model is so hard to train to produce good quality model.
-The following is what a 7-layer model predicts:
+When we build our model, we also try out a polynomial model with order of 9.
+Even after a long training, the model still makes poors predictions.
+We decide to start with a model with order of 3, and increase it gradually.
+This is another example to demonstrate why we should start with a simple model first.
+At 7, we find the model is too hard to train.
+The following is what a 7 order model predicts:
 <div class="imgcap">
 <img src="/assets/dl/p4.png" style="border:none;width:60%">
 </div>

 ### Diminishing and exploding gradient

-From our previous example, we demonstrate how important to trace the gradient at different layer to trouble shoot problem.
+From our previous example, we demonstrate how important to trace the gradient at different layer to troubleshoot problem.
 In our online dating model, we log
 $$ || gradient || $$
 for each layers.